zeroXten/udp_healther/README.md

     UDP listener found, starting TCP listener
     Got a connection from ('127.0.0.1', 53269)

-If we stop the netcat listen we will see
+If we stop the netcat listener we will see

     $ ./udp_healther.py 6000 5000
     Starting UDP Healther.
 Looking for udp port 6000 and running tcp on port 5000